 |Broken Wing – Greylag Goose|

-After leaving the hide I was heading back toward the aqueduct when one of the other birders spotted a bird in the surrounding hedge that flew off over the fields, and began waving to me, catching up he informed me that a male Wheatear had just flown off up the fields.
-After pointing out a Green woodpecker and passing Common Buzzard I headed off over the fields in hot pursuit!
+On leaving the hide I was heading back toward the aqueduct when one of the other birders spotted a bird in the surrounding hedge that flew off over the fields.
+And began waving to me.
+Catching up he informed me that a male Wheatear had just flown off up the fields.
+I pointed out a Green woodpecker and passing Common Buzzard I headed off over the fields in hot pursuit!

-I headed home now, past the Grey Wagtail at the aqueduct (my third species of wagtail of the day), I headed home pleased with two patch ticks and three patch year ticks better off.
+I headed home now, past the Grey Wagtail at the aqueduct (my third species of wagtail of the day).
+Leaving, pleased with two patch ticks and three patch year ticks better off.

 My current patch tally for the year is 94 species, with 124 my patch life list.